4 minutes to read | Last updated August 28, 2017

-Your school or college may also offer and support tools and technologies that you can use.
+Your school or college may also offer and support tools and technologies.

-How do I leverage technology to support active and blended learning?
+How do I leverage technology to support active, blended and online learning?

-Both active learning and blended learning are research-supported and technology-enhanced teaching and learning methodologies.
+Active, blended and online learning are research-supported and technology-enhanced teaching and learning methodologies.

 In general, the term “blended learning” refers to the practice of using both online and in-person learning experiences, which can foster active learning.
 More information (including an overview of blended learning models), tutorials and resources are available at the Blended Learning Toolkit.
 In addition, programs such as Blend@UW and Blended Learning Fellowship Program from DoIT AT’s Faculty Engagement Service and Teaching with Technology from L&S Learning Support Services can help faculty and staff apply this methodology to their courses.

-How do I get help with developing an app or website for teaching?
+How do I get help developing an app or website for teaching?

-DoIT AT’s Teaching and Research Application Development (TRAD) team partners with instructors to create innovative applications for teaching and research.
-This can include mobile apps for research data collection or situated (location-aware) learning, games and simulations for teaching complex concepts as well as modules for interactive educational websites that leverage a content management system (CMS) or LMS.
-For help with a simple course site in D2L or Moodle, contact DoIT AT’s learning technology consultants via via email or phone at (608) 262-5667.
+DoIT AT’s Teaching & Research Application Development (TRAD) team partners with instructors to create innovative applications for teaching and research.
+This can include mobile apps for research data collection or situated (location-aware) learning, games and simulations for teaching complex concepts as well as modules for interactive educational websites that leverage a content management system (CMS), such as WordPress.

 How can I help my students succeed with their digital assignments?

 As you incorporate technology into your course projects and assignments, even your most tech-savvy students may need assistance.
-DesignLab helps students make everything from posters and videos to presentations and websites.
-Students can make an appointment or drop-in to get help fleshing out ideas, finding resources and improving design.
+DesignLab helps students improve their digital design knowledge and skills as they produce everything from posters and videos to presentations and websites.
+In a nutshell, the DesignLab is for digital assignments what the Writing Center is for textual assignments.
+Students can make an appointment or drop-in to get help storyboarding ideas, finding resources and improving the design of their project.
 DoIT AT’s Software Training for Students (STS) offers free training workshops that teach students the software programs needed for coursework.
 In addition, the Ask a Trainer program offers one-on-one training for specific projects.
 Faculty, staff and students can also access thousands of instructional videos and training courses through UW-Madison’s license with lynda.com for free.

 Both Software Training for Students (STS) and DesignLab work with instructors to provide custom trainings tailored to your curriculum.
 For instance, an instructor could invite the STS trainers to conduct a workshop on the Photoshop and Illustrator techniques needed to complete a class project.